 The immediate response was the launch of the Council's unique Corona Kindness Campaign, closely followed by the establishment of 12 community hubs across Blackpool.
-The principle of bringing together those who need help with those who can offer help has been the key to success of this initiative.

 Corona Kindness is being delivered in partnership with a number of community based organisations, private companies and voluntary services.
 Services initially on offer ranged from the provision of food and pharmaceuticals to dog walking and talking to those who felt socially isolated.
 The services were expanded to also include advice on fuel supplies and household finances and provision of lists of local suppliers who could deliver food to the doorstep.